 São Jorge Castle Originally an eighth-century bastion, first built by the Moors, with kingly views at the highest point in town.

-Museum and School of Portuguese Decorative Arts A stroll through aristocratic households richly decorated in 16th- to 19th-century styles.
+Museum and School of Portuguese Decorative Arts Aristocratic household richly decorated in 15th- to 18th-century styles.

-Elevador de Santa Justa A 150-foot-tall iron elevator offering a glittering city vista.
+Elevador de Santa Justa 150-foot-tall iron elevator offering a glittering city vista.

 ▲▲▲ Monastery of Jerónimos King Manuel's giant 16th-century, white limestone church and monastery, with remarkable cloister and the explorer Vasco da Gama's tomb.